typelevel/cats/docs/src/main/mdoc/datatypes/writer.md

 ```

 `ap` allow to apply a function, wrapped into a Writer.
 It works
-exactly like the `Applicative`, but notice how the logs are combined
+exactly like the `Applicative` as expected, but notice how the logs
-using the `Semigroup[String]`.
-Plus, here we show `run` that just
+are combined using the `Semigroup[String]`.
+Plus, here we show `run`
-unwrap the datatype, returning its content.
+that just unwrap the datatype, returning its content.

 ```scala mdoc